 If you are a designer, 3D animator, or someone who has a graphic-intensive workload and you need a large external monitor at all times, try to buy a secondhand monitor that wouldn’t break the bank if it got lost, stolen, or damaged.
 Monitors of this size will need to be stored in your checked luggage when you fly and there’s a lot that can go wrong away from your watchful eye.

 Internet connectivity for a remote worker

+Having a stable internet connection should be right up there with finding shelter.
 It’s a necessity.
 Here are a couple of different ways that you can go about ensuring that you’re never (or rarely) offline:

 International roaming through your cell phone provider